This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 It’s always best to follow your vet’s recommendations for treatment.
 If your vet believes home treatment is all your dog needs after a bout of vomiting, here are some tips.

 - Hydration: Make sure you keep your dog hydrated by giving him ice chips or small amounts of water.
 This will help him keep the water down rather than throwing it up.
+Dog water fountains are a good way to make sure your pup drinks plenty of water.

 Like with humans, it’s difficult to give your dog any kind of medicine when he can’t keep anything down.
 But here are some common treatments you might want to consider.
 As with any treatment, always consult a vet before giving your pet medicine or supplements.

-The goal of ingesting probiotics is to maintain healthy levels of good bacteria, prevent gastrointestinal problems and boost the immune system after it’s been disrupted by illness, infection, antibiotic treatment or other stressors.
+The goal of ingesting probiotics is to maintain healthy levels of good bacteria, prevent gastrointestinal problems, and boost the immune system after it’s been disrupted by illness, infection, antibiotic treatment, or other stressors.

 There are a ton of pet probiotic products available, so be sure to read our article that highlights the best probiotics for dogs and includes more information on how these products can help solve your pup’s digestive problems.